Are Vokey Wedges Forged or Cast? Find Out!

 They are manufactured using a precision casting process called “investment casting” or “lost wax casting.”

-This method ensures that the wedges have intricate and consistent designs with optimal weight distribution and tight tolerances.
+This method ensures the wedges have intricate and consistent designs with optimal weight distribution and tight tolerances.

 Although many golfers prefer forged clubs due to their perceived superior feel, Vokey wedges have gained a reputation for delivering exceptional feel and feedback despite being cast.